-A paleo chocolate chip cookie recipe that is "melt in your mouth" soft and so delicious!
+The best paleo chocolate chip cookies around!
+This recipe is "melt in your mouth" soft and so delicious!

 When someone starts eating gluten free or paleo, there are certain recipes you just can't live without!
 Chocolate chip cookies are certainly one of those recipes!